Skip to main content

 • It is not possible for a derived module to change the order as defined in the base module.

-Auto-completion and "list components"
+Auto-completion and "List components"

-When start typing in the module editor all available/possible section definitions are shown in an "list components" menu.
+When start typing in the module editor all available/possible section definitions are shown in an "List components" menu.
 Only meaningful sections and definitions for the current position are shown.
 Even if some subsection entries have the same name as subsection entries of other sections, it will try to display only the matching section definitions.

-After definitions, which use text list entries or image pool entries (example: most times Desc :=), a "list components" menu including all available and visible text lists or image pools and their entries is presented.
+After definitions which use text list entries or image pool entries (example: most times Desc :=), a "List components" menu including all available and visible text lists or image pools and their entries is presented.

 Sections of the module declaration